I’m a textile artist living and working in Neath, South Wales. My formal training was in fashion, where I specialised in shoe design.

 I have exhibited in the UK, Europe and Canada independently and as a member of Six and Art Textiles:Made in Britain.
 I particularly like working with a theme and am always fascinated by the variety of work that is produced by group members.

 I enjoy all aspects of quiltmaking including designing, dyeing and printing fabrics, constructing and finally embellishing with stitch.
-Most of my work is fabric led, as dyeing and printing a palette of fabrics is often the starting point for a new collection of work and this is just how I am starting my textile pieces for Concealed.
+Most of my work is fabric led, as dyeing and printing a palette of fabrics is often the starting point for a new collection of work.

 Sandra Meech is a mixed media artist living in Somerset.
 Trained as a fine artist, most of her career was in magazine publishing as a illustrator and graphic designer both in Toronto, Canada and London UK.